rjsf-team/react-jsonschema-form/docs/advanced-customization.md

 - `uiSchema`: The uiSchema object for this field.
 - `formContext`: The `formContext` object that you passed to Form.

-> Note: you can only define a single field template for a form.
-If you need many, it's probably time to look at [custom fields](#custom-field-components) instead.
+> Note: you can only define a single global field template for a form, but you can set individual field templates per property using `"ui:FieldTemplate"`.

 ### Array Field Template